Introduction

 At Computex 2025, NVIDIA® showed off a very interesting piece of technology for traditional PCIe GPU server architectures.
 Jensen showed off the NVIDIA RTX PRO™ Server Rack featuring what they call the NVIDIA ConnectX™-8 SuperNIC™ Switch.
 This is essentially a GPU backplane with dedicated PCIe lanes bundled with NVIDIA ConnectX-8 networking.
 The dedicated lanes, PCIe switch, and networking bypass the CPU entirely and dramatically improve GPU-to-GPU communication between nodes.

 The NVIDIA ConnectX-8 SuperNIC Switch will be part of NVIDIA’s MGX line of servers.
-We are excited to see how this technology will increase the capabilities of PCIe GPU platforms.
-We will also offer ideas on how you can leverage an NVIDIA MGX ConnectX-8 SuperNIC Switch GPU board.
+We will showcase which workloads can take advantage of the NVIDIA MGX ConnectX-8 SuperNIC Switch for PCIe GPUs and are excited to see this technology increase the capabilities of PCIe GPU platforms.

 What is the NVIDIA MGX ConnectX-8 SuperNIC Switch?